Dealerdirect/guides/code-styling/mysql/README.md

 - Queries SHOULD be parametrized statements
 - Parameters SHOULD be specified by name
 - Operators MUST be surrounded by one space
+- Table names, column names and database names SHOULD NOT be surrounded with backticks

 ### Select queries